Bird Flu Studies

 Nevada reported a human H5N1 case in a dairy farm worker who experienced conjunctivitis.

-The last case count included a child in San Francisco, California.
+The case count includes an H5N1 case in a child from San Francisco, California.
 According to the local public health alert, the child “experienced symptoms of fever and conjunctivitis but did not need to be hospitalized and has since fully recovered.”
 The source of exposure is unknown.

 *The California case is the third confirmed human case with an unknown source of infection.